Criminal Record Expungement and Sealing FAQs

 - Bureau of Identification

 - (815) 740-5160 Ext.
 2743

-Once you have received your rap sheet, the attorneys at The Davis Law Group, P.C. will be able to review the information contained therein and determine whether your record is eligible for expungement or sealing.
+Once you have received your rap sheet and/or criminal history record, the attorneys at The Davis Law Group, P.C. will be able to review the information contained therein and determine whether your record is eligible for expungement or sealing.
 Our expungement and sealing attorneys have helped hundreds of clients obtain a fresh start throughout Illinois including Cook County, Lake County and DuPage County.
 Contact us today to discuss your case.

 Your petition must include a clean drug test within 30 days of filing only if you are requesting to expunge or seal a case resulting in qualified probation (such as 710-1410 Probation, TASC Probation, or Second Chance Probation).
 A clean drug test is also required if you are filing a petition to seal a conviction for a felony drug offense such as possession of a controlled substance, manufacture/delivery of a controlled substance, or possession with intent to deliver.
 You do not need a drug test if you are filing a petition to dismiss a felony drug case or a petition to seal a misdemeanor drug conviction.
 You can obtain the drug test at your doctor or any other provider of your choosing.
 It must be a 5 panel drug test.

 Once a judge signs an order to expunge or seal, the Clerk of the Circuit Court will remove all records from their system including their public access system so the information does not appear on a background check.
 A search in the Clerk's system will not yield any results as if the case never occurred.
 The physical files are impounded by the Clerk of the Circuit Court and only available through a court order.

 Expunged records are destroyed by the arresting agency and the Illinois State Police.
 Qualified probation cases that are expunged are still available to law enforcement.